KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

            the higher than number of stars detected and the higher the weighting.

-    -  Low Sigma.
+    -  Low Sigma (Sigma Clipping and Winsor SC Methods).
 This is the number of Standard Deviations on the low side of the median to clip pixels out.

-Used by the Sigma Clipping and Winsor SC Rejection Methods.
+    -  High Sigma (Sigma Clipping and Winsor SC Methods).

-    -  High Sigma.
 This is the number of Standard Deviations on the high side of the median to clip pixels out.
-Used by the Sigma Clipping and Winsor SC Rejection Methods.

-    -  Winsor Cutoff.
+    -  Winsor Cutoff (Winsor SC Method).
 This is the number of Standard Deviations away from the median to use as cutoff to adjust outlying values before running Sigma Clipping.

+    -  Iteration (ImageMM).
+This specifies the maximum number of iterations the algorithm will attempt.
+Increase the number for more accurate performance but at the expense of performance.

+    -  Kappa (ImageMM).
+Clamps iterative updates in the range 1/kappa to kappa.
+So kappa=1 means no update for the iteration.
+Increase kappa for bigger updates but if you see signs of over "deconvolving" the image then reduce kappa.

+    -  Alpha (ImageMM).
+Damping between iterations by blending alpha * this iteration with (1 - alpha) * last iteration.

+    -  Sigma Scale (ImageMM).
+Reduce calculated image sigma by this scale factor.
+Reduce if you see ringing artifacts.

+    -  PSF Update (ImageMM).
+Update PSF every nth iteration.
+Set to zero to disable.
+Updating too frequently can lead to artifacts.
+This is quite computationally intensive.

     Post Processing Settings: